 8 Helpful Tips To Forgive Yourself After Cheating And Not Telling

-Maybe you know your affair was a one-time thing.
+Maybe you know your affair was a one-time thing, a one-night stand.
 Maybe you’ve got kids and you don’t want to subject them to a divorce or separation, or even the fights that will ensue if you confess to your partner.
-Perhaps you’re thinking, ‘I will never forgive myself for cheating, but I don’t want to break up my relationship.’
-Whatever your reasons, there’s a good chance you’ll be living with huge guilt and fear for a while.
-But if you want to move on, regardless of whether your relationship survives or not, you need to learn how to forgive yourself for hurting your spouse when they don’t know it.
-How do you forgive yourself after being unfaithful?
-Read on.
+Perhaps you’re thinking, “I will never forgive myself for cheating, but I don’t want to break up my relationship.”
+Cheating and not telling is not the problem.
+In fact, it is the easier choice by a mile.
+The real problem is the guilt that begins to consume you afterward, even if you’re never caught cheating.

 1. Take accountability

-“I had a one-night stand while I was away on a conference,” says Kate, a software engineer.
-“I kept telling myself it was nothing and I didn’t need to tell my husband because it didn’t matter.
+“I had a one-night stand while I was away at a conference,” says Kate, a software engineer, “I kept telling myself it was nothing and I didn’t need to tell my husband because it didn’t matter.
 But it kept building up inside me, and I hated myself for months afterward.
 I didn’t tell my husband because by then I was a mess and I didn’t think he needed to deal with knowing I had cheated.
-All I could think was, ‘I will never forgive myself for cheating.’
+All I could think was, “I will never forgive myself for cheating.”
 It took me a long time to realize that messing myself up wasn’t going to help me or save my marriage.
 I had to face facts and move on.”

 The journey to figuring out how to forgive yourself for cheating and not telling begins with introspection, acknowledgment and acceptance of accountability.
 Don’t beat yourself up or sink into a black hole of guilt over your affair or one-night stand – that’s not going to help you or your partner.
 Acknowledge what you’ve done and what it might say about you and your relationship.
 Work on it, work on yourself, and hopefully look ahead.

 2. Write down your feelings

 Keep a journal and spill your guilt, your anger, your sadness – let all of it out.
 There’s no point suppressing your feelings.
 If you can’t forgive yourself for ruining your marriage, write it down.
 When you’re in despair, and can’t forgive yourself for drunk cheating and not telling your spouse, write it down.
 Seeing your feelings down on paper could make things a little clearer and help you do some soul-searching about the reasons behind your transgression.

 Things always seem worse when they’re in your head.
 Once they’re out, you can actually start tackling them rather than hiding from the truth.
 How to forgive yourself for cheating and not telling?
 Get it out of your head and into the real world as much as possible.

 3. Go beyond just being sorry